Thermal Ising transition in two-dimensional SU(3) Fermi lattice gases with population imbalance

-Although the mean-field theory predicts the two-sublattice ground states (MUCN and R-B Néel), besides the uniform state for $D<-8J/\sqrt{3}$, we also found three-sublattice solutions as metastable states [corresponding to (iv) and (v) in Figs.~\ref{fig:1}(c) and (d)].
-While in state (iv) the three colors coexists with $r(D<0)=\frac{1}{2}\left(1+\frac{1}{\sqrt{3}}\frac{D}{J}\right)$, $r(D>0)=\frac{1}{2}\left(1-\frac{1}{2\sqrt{3}}\frac{D}{J}\right)$, the component $|\rm G\rangle$ vanishes in state (v), that is, $s_i=1$.
-All these states, including the above-mentioned MUCN and R-B Néel, are massively degenerate, owing to the SU(2)$\times$U(1) symmetry of the Hamiltonian.
+Although the mean-field theory predicts the two-sublattice ground states (MUCN and R-B N\'eel), besides the uniform state for $D<-8J/\sqrt{3}$, we also found three-sublattice solutions as metastable states [corresponding to (iv) and (v) in Figs.~\ref{fig:1}(c) and \ref{fig:1}(d)].
+While in state (iv) the three colors coexist with $r(D<0)=\frac{1}{2}\left(1+\frac{1}{\sqrt{3}}\frac{D}{J}\right)$, $r(D>0)=\frac{1}{2}\left(1-\frac{1}{2\sqrt{3}}\frac{D}{J}\right)$, the component $|\rm G\rangle$ vanishes in state (v), that is, $s_i=1$.
+All these states, including the above-mentioned MUCN and R-B N\'eel, are massively degenerate, owing to the SU(2)$\times$U(1) symmetry of the Hamiltonian.
 Upon choosing the gauge $\theta_i=\pi/2$, for which densities of B and R particles are identical and uniform on the lattice, we summarize the remaining two parameters $\phi$ and $\alpha$ of the mean-field solutions [(ii)-(v)] in Fig.~\ref{fig:2}.

-\textit{Thermal phase diagram.---} Since the current experiments have not reached the highly-quantum low-temperature regime yet, addressing the finite temperature effects becomes important beyond a purely theoretical motivation.
-We hereby take into account thermal fluctuations from the mean-field ground state using semi-classical multi-color Monte-Carlo (sMC) simulations~\cite{sMC, Yamamotosan}.
+\textit{Thermal phase diagram.} {Since the lowest temperatures reached in current experiments are in the range $T\simeq 0.7 J$ [SU(6) chain] \cite{taie-22} to $T\simeq 0.9 J$ [SU(2) square lattice] \cite{Short_range_antiferro}}, addressing the finite temperature effects becomes important beyond a purely theoretical motivation.
+We hereby take into account thermal fluctuations from the mean-field ground state using semi-classical multi-color Monte Carlo (sMC) simulations~\cite{sMC, Yamamotosan,remund-22}.